CephalofairGames/gloomhaven2e-faq/index.md

 ![divider-narrow](/assets/images/divider2.png)

 ### ![Spellweaver Icon](/assets/images/03_spellweaver.png) <a name="page_803" class="page-number">8.3</a> Spellweaver

+**Reviving Ether (1, top) - Can this also recover Lost items?** No; lost items do not go into your Lost ability cards pile.

 **Can Ice Armor (X, top) work for a summoned ally or a scenario ally?** Yes; Ice Armor remains your card, and stays in your active area.
 It can be applied to any ally.